Travels with Charley: Criticism

 I have always assumed that to some degree it's a work of fiction.
 Steinbeck was a fiction writer, and here he's shaping events, massaging them.
 He probably wasn't using a tape recorder.
 But I still feel there's an authenticity there.
 Does this shake my faith in the book?
 Quite the opposite.
 I would say hooray for Steinbeck.
 If you want to get at the spirit of something, sometimes it's important to use the techniques of a fiction writer.
 Why has this book stayed in the American imagination, unlike, for example, Michael Harrington's The Other America, which came out at the same time?

 Bill Barich, who wrote Long Way Home: On the Trail of Steinbeck's America, also a retracing of Steinbeck's footsteps, said:

 I'm fairly certain that Steinbeck made up most of the book.
 The dialogue is so wooden.
 Steinbeck was extremely depressed, in really bad health, and was discouraged by everyone from making the trip.
 He was trying to recapture his youth, the spirit of the knight-errant.
 But at that point he was probably incapable of interviewing ordinary people.
 He'd become a celebrity and was more interested in talking to Dag Hammarskjold and Adlai Stevenson.
 The die was probably cast long before he hit the road, and a lot of what he wrote was colored by the fact that he was so ill.
 But I still take seriously a lot of what he said about the country.
 His perceptions were right on the money about the death of localism, the growing homogeneity of America, the trashing of the environment.
 He was prescient about all that.

-Writer Geert Mak, who made the same trip in 2010, discovered factual inconsistencies and physical impossibilities when trying to replicate Steinbeck's traveling schedule.
+The writer Geert Mak, who made the same trip in 2010, discovered factual inconsistencies and physical impossibilities when trying to replicate Steinbeck's traveling schedule.
 He too came to the conclusion that Steinbeck had probably invented much of what happened, only to give rise to his musings about the country, which the Dutch writer nevertheless considered to be truthful and valuable.

 Published in 2012, the 50th anniversary edition of Travels with Charley included a disclaimer by Parini, who wrote:

 Indeed, it would be a mistake to take this travelogue too literally, as Steinbeck was at heart a novelist, and he added countless touches – changing the sequence of events, elaborating on scenes, inventing dialogue – that one associates more with fiction than nonfiction.